-Recording drums with two mics isn’t as far-fetched as it may seem.
-Most audio interface you buy on the market only have 2 channel inputs, which limit’s so much you can do.
+Recording drums with two mics are not as far-fetched as it may seem.
+But most audio interface you buy on the market only have two channel inputs, which limit’s so much you can do.

 Now, keep in mind the Beatles only had 4-tracks to record everything!
 But how did they do that?
 Well, with a lot of mixing boards and performing over and over until it sounded perfect.